Frequently Asked Questions

 We want you to feel comfortable at your first appointment, especially if you have never been to a chiropractor.
 Here are some frequently asked questions to help alleviate some concerns you may have.
 Please feel free to contact us if you have additional questions and we are happy to help.

 Your first visit with us will start with a consultation.
-We will ask you about your Medical, Family and Social history, current condition and then perform an appropriate examination.
-A chiropractic examination includes physical tests, neurological, orthopedic and an evaluation of your spine and posture.
+We will ask you about your medical, family and social history, current condition and then perform an appropriate examination.
+A chiropractic examination includes physical tests, neurological tests, orthopedic tests, and an evaluation of your spine and posture.
 Depending on the complexity of the case, we may recommend X-rays, MRIs, blood work or other tests to get a more complete picture of the nature of your condition.

 After the examination, we will explain your condition and talk to you about any other concerns you have.
+We provide the first adjustment at this visit as long as you do not need imaging before your adjustment.
 We will also provide you with a treatment plan, to get you on a path to wellness.

 Back Pain (Sprains and Strains)